 The ‘other’ category in the chart above refers mostly to collaborazione occasionale, but some schools have been known to employ teachers under an British or Irish contract, especially if they already have a British National Insurance number.

 This has the advantage of lower tax payments, and so normally also a higher net salary, but its total duration in any 1 year is limited to a maximum of 183 days, after which the teacher automatically becomes resident for tax purposes in Italy and so must pay Italian tax out of their salary (and reclaim any tax paid in the UK, which has a double taxation treaty with Italy).

-However, some employers are ‘forgetful’ about bringing their British employment contracts to the attention of the Italian tax authorities.
+However, some employers are ‘forgetful’ about bringing their British employment contracts to the attention of the Italian tax authorities, or hope that the teacher will continue country-hopping each academic year.
 It’s not uncommon for some unscrupulous schools to claim that it’s possible to work tax-free for 2 years, only for the teacher to have an unpleasant surprise when they file their tax return a year later.